Orientable and negative orientable sequences: Introduction

 \section{Introduction}

-Orientable sequences, i.e.\ periodic sequences with elements drawn from a finite alphabet with the property that any subsequence of $n$ consecutive elements (an $n$-tuple) occurs at most once \emph{in either direction}, were introduced in 1992 \cite{Burns92,Burns93,Dai93}.
+Orientable sequences are periodic sequences with elements drawn from a finite alphabet with the property that any subsequence of $n$ consecutive elements (an $n$-tuple) occurs at most once \emph{in either direction}; they were introduced in 1992~\cite{Burns92,Burns93,Dai93}.
+For example, the sequence over $\{0,1,2\}$ with period $[012]$ is orientable as the $2$-tuples it contains are $(0,1),(1,2),(2,0)$ in the forward direction and $(0,2),(2,1),(1,0)$ in the reverse direction.
 They are of interest due to their application in certain position-resolution scenarios.
-For the binary case, a construction and an upper bound on the period were established by Dai et al.\ \cite{Dai93}, and further constructions were established by Mitchell and Wild \cite{Mitchell22} and Gabri\'{c} and Sawada \cite{Gabric24}.
-A bound on the period and methods of construction for $q$-ary alphabet sequences (for arbitrary $q$) were given by Alhakim et al.\ \cite{Alhakim24a}.
+For the binary case, a construction and an upper bound on the period were established by Dai et al.~\cite{Dai93}, and further constructions were established by Mitchell and Wild~\cite{Mitchell22} and Gabri\'{c} and Sawada~\cite{Gabric24,Gabric24b}.
+A bound on the period and methods of construction for $q$-ary alphabet sequences (for arbitrary $q$) were given by Alhakim et al.~\cite{Alhakim24a}.

+In this paper we use two of the methods proposed in~\cite{Alhakim24a} to construct $q$-ary orientable sequences for arbitrary $n$ and $q$.
+This provides orientable sequences with period of the same order of magnitude as the upper bound.
+Both these methods involve the use of $q$-ary negative orientable sequences as a building block.
+Negative orientable sequences, first introduced in~\cite{Alhakim24a}, are analogous to orientable sequences except that any $n$-tuple occurs at most once in either a period of the sequence or a period of the negative of the reverse sequence.
+Interpreting the alphabet of the example above as residues modulo $3$, the example above is not negative orientable as the negatives of the reverse $2$-tuples are $(0,1),(1,2),(2,0)$, equal to the forward $2$-tuples.
+The sequence, over the same alphabet, with period $[011]$ is negative orientable (but not orientable) as the forward $2$-tuples are $(0,1),(1,1),(1,0)$ and the negatives of the reverse $2$-tuples are $(2,0),(2,2),(0,2)$.
-In this paper we use two of the methods proposed in \cite{Alhakim24a} to construct $q$-ary orientable sequences with near-optimal period for arbitrary $n$ and $q$.
-We first demonstrate methods for generating negative orientable sequences for near-optimal periods for every $q>2$ and $n$.
-These can in turn be used to generate orientable sequences via the inverse Lempel Homomorphism, following \cite{Alhakim24a}.

-This parallels recent work by Gabri\'{c} and Sawada \cite{Gabric24} who also constructed large-period $q$-ary orientable sequences for arbitrary $n$ and $q$, albeit using a different approach.
+We first demonstrate methods for generating negative orientable sequences for every $q>2$ and $n$.
+All these sequences can in turn be used to generate orientable sequences via the inverse Lempel Homomorphism, following~\cite{Alhakim24a}.
+This parallels recent work by Gabri\'{c} and Sawada~\cite{Gabric24} who also constructed $q$-ary orientable sequences for arbitrary $n$ and $q$, albeit using a different approach.

+The main motivation in studying negative orientable sequences has been to help construct new examples of orientable sequences.
+However, they may have applications of their own, and potentially merit further study.